Call Analytics 101 – UC Today’s Guide to Call Reporting Software

 In fact this can work quite the opposite in some cases, some vendors have not developed both solutions, therefore they partner with specialists.
 Often a way fast track their success in this area using a proven platform.
 For example RingCentral have partnered with InContact a specialist cloud contact centre software vendor.

-In summary, there aren’t a huge amount of call reporting vendors in the UK, you may find the same software platform across a few different brands of phone system.
+In summary, there aren’t a huge amount of call reporting platform vendors in the world, you may find the same software platform across a few different brands of phone system.
 Don’t let this put you off, each product needs to be evaluated in detail, to ensure you pick the right vendor to meet your business’s requirements.

 Toll Fraud Management